The University of Indianapolis/Body One Physical Therapy Residency Program

-The program promotes excellence, professionalism, and integrity in advanced practice and prepares graduates who have expert knowledge and skills in orthopedics for autonomous practice and leadership roles within the profession.
+The residency program promotes excellence, professionalism, and integrity in advanced practice and prepares graduates who have expert knowledge and skills in orthopedics for autonomous practice and leadership roles within the profession.

 The goals of the program are to prepare the resident to:

 Practice at the level of an expert orthopedic clinician as defined by the American Physical Therapy Association (APTA) in Orthopedic Physical Therapy: Description of Advanced Clinical Practice.